Some American Folk Songs Like They Used To

 Some American Folk Songs Like They Used To is an album by folk artist "Spider" John Koerner, released in 1974.
-The album is out of print.

 Guests on the album include fellow Koerner, Ray & Glover members Dave "Snaker" Ray and Tony "Little Sun" Glover.

+Reception

+Music writer David Dicaire, in his book The Folk Music Revival, 1958–1970, wrote that the album "announced a shift to more traditional folk songs rather than the blues-drenched material of prior releases and what fans had come to expect from him.
+It ignited his career at a time when folk was in serious decline."